Git-For-Geeks/Machine-Learning-Projects/README.md

 - Celebrate Git-For-Geeks by getting involved in the open source community and completing some simple tasks in this project.
 - This repository is open to all members of the GitHub community.
 Anyone can contribute to this project.

-# Problem Statement: Machine Learning Projects
+# Machine Learning Projects

 Create your own Machine Learning projects and upload them here!

-You can refer a sample project from [here](https://github.com/hrsh22/Exoplanet-hunting-Machine-Learning) to get the rough idea.
+You can also refer a sample project from [here](https://github.com/hrsh22/Exoplanet-hunting-Machine-Learning) to get the rough idea.

 ## *****How to contribute?*****

 - Clone the Repository.
 - Choose a topic on which you want to make the project.
+You are also encouraged to make project on new topics.
 - Create an issue telling us about the project and wait for the maintainer to assign you.
 - After the issue is assigned to you, add your project in your respective folder along with proper explanation in the Readme file.
-- Folder name should be the name of the project.
+- If you are working on existing topic, then make a folder inside that topic, named as your github username.
+- If you are working on new topic, then make a folder of that topic, and create a folder named as your github username inside it.
 - Now, you are ready to make the pull request.
 - Congrats, you have made your PR!
 Now wait for the Maintainer to check for the plagiarism and project working.